steven2K19/fundamental/README.md

 ```

 ## Limitation
+- It takes about 10 minutes to create dataframe for 100 stocks.
 - financials are not available from yfinance scraping.
 - slow internet connection would lead scraping error and the program will auto try 3 times.